- Instructions for Form 1041-N - Introductory Material

 See the Schedule K instructions for information on the beneficiaries' tax treatment of distributions received from the ANST.

 An electing ANST pays tax on its taxable income at the lowest rate specified for single individuals (10%).
-If the ANST has net capital gain or qualified dividends, use the tax computation on Part IV of Schedule D which applies a zero percent rate on its adjusted net capital gain.
+If the ANST has net capital gain or qualified dividends, use the tax computation on Part IV of Schedule D, which applies a 0% rate on its adjusted net capital gain.